-4. Operational Boundary for External Debt
+4. Operational Boundary for External Debt:

-The operational boundary is based on the PCC's estimate of most likely i.e. prudent, but not worst case scenario for external debt.
-It links directly to the PCC's estimates of capital expenditure, the capital financing requirement and cash flow requirements and is a key management tool for in-year monitoring.
-Private Finance Initiative also forms part of the PCC's debt.
-The limits set are shown in the Table below:
+The operational boundary is based on the PCC's estimate of most likely i.e. prudent but not worst case scenario for external debt.
+It links to the PCC's estimates of capital expenditure, the CFR and cashflow requirements, and is a key management tool for in-year monitoring.
+Other long-term liabilities comprise finance lease, Private Finance Initiative and other liabilities which are not borrowing but form part of the PCC's debt.

+The limits set are shown in the table below:-